Evidence Based Therapy at LifeConnect

 CBT is scientifically proven for effective treatment of anxiety, depression, obsessive-compulsive disorder OCD, insomnia and panic disorder.

 In CBT, your therapist works with you to identify thoughts that are causing distress.
 The treatment is based on the principle that ineffective or self-defeating behaviour is triggered by automatic thoughts that may not reflect reality.
 CBT attempts to challenge and change behaviour by examining the assumptions behind those thoughts.
-The aim is that over time you will learn to let go of core beliefs about yourself which are having a negative impact your work, relationships and general emotional well-being.
+The aim is that over time you will learn to let go of core beliefs about yourself which are having a negative impact on your work, relationships and general emotional well-being.
 With the support of your therapist you will begin to feel more in control of your life and behaviour.

 2. Psychotherapy: Self-Psychology and the Conversational model